FreunzWa/FW_sync/medicine/psychiatry/mood_disorders/BPAD.md

                 7) Excessive involvement in activities that have a high potential for painful consequences (eg, engaging in unrestrained buying sprees, sexual indiscretions, or foolish business investments).
             - C. The episode is associated with an unequivocal change in functioning that is uncharacteristic of the individual when not symptomatic.
             - D. The disturbance in mood and the change in functioning are observable by others.
             - E. The episode is not severe enough to cause marked impairment in social or occupational functioning or to necessitate hospitalization.
-If there are psychotic features, the episode is, by definition, manic.
+If there are psychotic features or hospitalisation, the episode is, by definition, manic.
             - F. The episode is not attributable to the physiological effects of a substance (eg, a drug of abuse, a medication, or other treatment).
         * Major depressive episode
             - A. Five (or more) of the following symptoms have been present during the same two-week period and represent a change from previous functioning; at least one of the symptoms is either (1) depressed mood or (2) loss of interest or pleasure.